Kyxey/supabase-backup/README.md

 2. Create a _`.env`_ file in the root directory, and fill it with the keys of the _`.env.example`_ file and your own values accordingly.
 The ENV variables are explained below:
    - **`SUPABASE_URL`**: The URL to your Supabase project.
 If hosted on [supabase.com](www.supabase.com), it must look like this: `https://yourproject.supabase.co`
    - **`SERVICE_KEY`**: The secret key of your Supabase project.
 It usually looks like a JWT token.
-   - **`BACKUP_DIR`**: The directory in which you wish to store the backups in.
+   - **`BACKUP_DIR` - [Optional]**: The directory in which you wish to store the backups in.
 Defaults to _`backups`_ if not specified.
-   - **`BUCKET_IDS`**: The IDs of the buckets you wish to backup.
+   - **`BUCKET_IDS` - [Optional]**: The IDs of the buckets you wish to backup.
 Must be comma-separated.
 Example: `your-bucket-id-1,your-bucket-id-2,your-bucket-id-3`.
 These usually are the name of the buckets.
 If generated automatically by Supabase, they usually look like an UUID.
+If not specified, the app will download all of the buckets that are connected to your project,

 ### 3️⃣ Execute